sematext/docs/docs/integration/kafka.md

 Keep in mind that your need to provide the Monitoring token and Infra token.
 They are both provided in the [installation instructions](https://apps.sematext.com/ui/howto/Kafka/overview) for your Kafka App.

-Finally, the last thing that needs to be done is adjusting the ```$KAFKA_HOME/bin/kafka-server-start.sh``` file and add the following section to the ```KAFKA_JMX_OPTS```:
+The last thing that needs to be done is adjusting the ```$KAFKA_HOME/bin/kafka-server-start.sh``` file and add the following section to the ```KAFKA_JMX_OPTS```:
 ```bash
 -Dcom.sun.management.jmxremote -javaagent:/opt/spm/spm-monitor/lib/spm-monitor-generic.jar=<your-monitoring-token-goes-here>:kafka-broker:default
 ```

 **You need to restart your Kafka broker after the changes above.**

-To get the full view over some metrics - like the consumer lag, you also need to install monitoring on each of your Kafka producers and consumers.
+To see the complete picture of Kafka performance install the monitoring agent on each of your Kafka producers and consumers.
 Here is how you can do that.

 ### Monitoring Producers

 To have the full visibility into the entire Kafka pipeline it's crucial to monitor your Kafka producers as well.
-If you're using Java or Scala as the language of choice for the producers' implementation you need to install the Kafka Monitoring Agent on each host working as a Kafka producer by running the following command (i.e. for CentOS):
+If you're using Java or Scala as the language of choice for the producers' implementation you need to install the Kafka Monitoring Agent on each host working as a Kafka producer by running the following command (e.g. for CentOS):

 ```bash
 sudo wget https://pub-repo.sematext.com/centos/sematext.repo -O /etc/yum.repos.d/sematext.repo